Baighasan/hnj_expense_tracker/README.md

 # Packages Used

 - thefuzz
-              > These are used to optimize the matching algorithm.
-If the user does not have these installed, the script will automatically install it with pip
+-             > These are used to optimize the matching algorithm.
+The script will install with pip if it does not exist
 - fuzzysearch
 - subprocess
 - sys